facebookresearch/demucs/README.md

 ## License

-Demucs is released under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license, as found in the [LICENSE](LICENSE) file.
+Demucs is released under the MIT license as found in the [LICENSE](LICENSE) file.

 The file `demucs/tasnet.py` is adapted from the [kaituoxu/Conv-TasNet][tasnet] repository.
 It was originally released under the MIT License updated to support multiple audio channels.